Ronald Talley

-Ronald Talley (born February 21, 1986) is a former American football defensive end.
-He was signed by the Green Bay Packers as an undrafted free agent in 2009.
+Ronald Talley (born February 21, 1986) is an American college football coach and former defensive end.
+He is the defensive line coach for Lawrence Technological University, a position he has held since 2024.
+He was signed by the Green Bay Packers as an undrafted free agent in 2009 and later played for the Arizona Cardinals.
 He played college football for the University of Delaware and University of Notre Dame.

-Early years
+Early life

 Talley was born on February 21, 1986, in Detroit, Michigan.
-He grew up in Detroit, Michigan.
-He attended Renaissance High School in Detroit, where he played high school football.
+He grew up in Detroit, and attended Renaissance High School, where he played high school football.
 During his junior year in 2002, he recorded 122 tackles.
 He was named to the Detroit Free Press Division 4 All-State team and the All–Detroit first team as a senior in 2003.
 During that season, he recorded 80 tackles and five sacks.

 Heading into college, he was recruited by the University of Notre Dame, University of Iowa, University of Louisville, Michigan State University, University of Minnesota, and University of Southern California.
 After receiving scholarship offers from Notre Dame, Iowa, Louisville, and Michigan State, he opted to sign-on to play college football for the Notre Dame Fighting Irish football team.